 Round 3 – The Final

-The grand final of Rugby’s Got Talent 2020 will be held on the evening of Saturday 18 July 2020 at The Benn Hall in Rugby.
+The grand final of Rugby’s Got Talent 2021 will be held on a Saturday evening at The Benn Hall in Rugby.
 The auditorium is always packed and the show and competition is “full-on”.
 The venue offers a wonderful stage, sound and lighting experience and once again the performances will take place in front of our expert judging panel.

 We create the big show feel with a professional sound and light crew, making sure that we give our performers the chance to showcase themselves properly and enjoy the whole experience.
 The final is an event not to be missed!

-The judges for Rugby’s Got Talent 2020 include people with extensive stage, music and artistic experience.
+The judges for Rugby’s Got Talent 2021 will include people with extensive stage, music and artistic experience.
 The panel may differ if a judge is unavailable but will always include a variety of experience such as music, acting, teaching, directing, marketing and production.
 Previous winners may be invited to judge too, giving them a chance to share their experience.
-Our 2020 judges will include:
+Our 2021 judges will include:

 Mike Folly of The Rotary Club of Rugby Dunsmore, who brings a wealth of community event experience and also runs the Rotary Club’s music bursary scheme.